Meadow Lake (Saskatchewan)

 Meadow Lake is a small, shallow, oval-shaped lake that is the source of Meadow River and the namesake of Meadow Lake Provincial Park, despite not being within the park's boundaries.
 The lake is in the transition zone between the boreal forest and prairies ecozones of Canada.

-Meadow Lake is situated in the RM of Meadow Lake with the city of Meadow Lake located along the western shore and Flying Dust First Nation located along the north-west shore, adjacent to the city.
+Meadow Lake is situated in the Rural Municipality of Meadow Lake No. 588 with the city of Meadow Lake located along the western shore and Flying Dust First Nation located along the north-west shore, adjacent to the city.
 Highway 55 runs along the northern shore and Highway 799, the southern shore.
 Highway 4 is west of the lake and provides access to the city.

 History

 Peter Fidler was the first European to discover the lake.
 He was a Hudson's Bay employee who was exploring and mapping the region in 1799 and upon the lake's discovery, he named it Lac des Prairies and built a 12 foot by 12 foot log fort.
 He named the fort Bolsover House, after his home town of Bolsover in England.
 It lasted only one season before being abandoned and relocated to Green Lake House.
 While the exact location of the trading post is unknown, it is believed to be near the spot where Meadow River flows out of the lake.
 A monument was erected in Meadow Lake's Elk's Park in 1955 by the Government of Canada to pay homage Peter Fidler.